Keilwertm/UdemyCypress/README.md

 # UdemyCypress
-Following a Udemy course and learning Cypress
+This is a JS basics course.